Engineering portfolio

 Engineer I

-- Led the calibration and validation of VISSIM traffic models, integrating Turning Movement Counts and Automatic Traffic Recorder data to ensure accurate microscopic simulations that reflect real-world conditions
+- Led calibration and validation of VISSIM traffic models using field data (TMCs, ATRs) so microscopic simulations accurately replicate real-world conditions

-- Developed existing, no-build and build scenarios, enabling comprehensive evaluation of network performance and facilitating data-driven decision-making for critical infrastructure projects
+- Developed existing, no-build, and build scenarios to evaluate network performance and support data-driven decisions on critical infrastructure projects

-- Engineered advanced Python-based tools for LOS estimation and OD flow modeling, achieving over 95% time savings while ensuring precision and consistency in traffic analysis workflows
+- Engineered Python-based tools for LOS estimation and OD flow modeling, achieving 95%+ time savings and stronger precision versus manual workflows

-- Applied dynamic traffic assignment (DTA) in VISSIM to evaluate new transit infrastructure and roadway modifications, optimizing network performance under varying demand and operational conditions
+- Built an automated OD matrix estimation framework and applied dynamic traffic assignment (DTA) in VISSIM to evaluate transit and roadway alternatives

 University of California, Berkeley